Martha Skye Murphy

 Martha Skye Murphy is a British musician and actress.

 History

 In 2020, Murphy released the EP Heal.
-In 2022 Murphy released an electronic opera titled Postcards Home which she premiered at the Southbank Centre, London.
+In 2022, Murphy released an electronic opera titled Postcards Home which she premiered at the Southbank Centre, London.
 Murphy's debut album, Um, was released in 2024 to critical acclaim with the label AD93.
-Murphy has collaborated with Roy Montgomery, Squid, LEYA, Nick Cave and Warren Ellis in the past, having first done so at the age of 9.
+Murphy has collaborated with Roy Montgomery, Squid, LEYA, Nick Cave and Warren Ellis.